Libyan Air Force

 The Libyan Air Force (القوات الجوية الليبية) is the branch of the Libyan Armed Forces responsible for aerial warfare.
 In 2010, before the Libyan Civil War, the Libyan Air Force personnel strength was estimated at 18,000, with an inventory of 374 combat-capable aircraft operating from 13 military airbases in Libya.
 Since the 2011 civil war and the ongoing conflict, multiple factions fighting in Libya are in possession of military aircraft.
 As of 2019 the Libyan Air Force is nominally under the control of the internationally recognised Government of National Accord in Tripoli, though the rival Libyan National Army of Marshal Khalifa Haftar also has a significant air force.
 In 2021, the air force is under command of the new President of Libya, Mohamed al-Menfi that replaced Fayez al-Sarraj.

 The air force was established as the Royal Libyan Air Force (Al Quwwat al Jawwiya al Malakiya al Libiyya) in September 1962 by a decision of the minister of defense Abd al-Nabi Yunis.
 Lt.
 Col. al-Hadi Salem al-Husomi was assigned to lead the new force.
 It was originally equipped with a small number of transports and trainers: Douglas C-47s and Lockheed T-33s.
 However, F-5 Freedom Fighters were delivered from 1969.
 In 1970 it changed its name to the Libyan Arab Republic Air Force.
 After US forces left Libya in 1970, Wheelus Air Base, a former US facility about 11 km from Tripoli, became a LARAF installation and was renamed Okba Ben Nafi Air Base.
 The base housed the LARAF's headquarters and a large share of its major training facilities.
 Starting in 1970, a significant expansion of the air force took place, with a large number of French and later Soviet combat aircraft being purchased.

 History

 Early years (1962–1969)

 In May 1967, the Kingdom of Libya reached an agreement with the United States to supply 10 Northrop F-5s to the Royal Libyan Air Force.
 These were the first fighters for the young Air Force, which only operated six Douglas C-47 transports and three Lockheed T-33A trainers at the time.
 Fifty-six personnel underwent training at bases in the US, pilots at Williams Air Force Base; a US Survey Team on Expansion came to Libya in August 1968 to supervise the introduction of the fighters.
 Serviceability of the F-5s declined after the 1969 coup and it appears that most may have eventually been sold to Turkey.

+The Libyan Air Defence Force was part of the Air Force and had the second largest air defence network in the region (second to Egypt).
+However, the equipment – which was mainly Soviet weaponry from the 1960s and 1970s – was outdated and it proved inefficient during the 1986 bombing of Libya by the US Air Force.
+Only one of the 45 attacking US aircraft was shot down.
+Due to an embargo during the 1980s, the system could not be upgraded following the US attack.